yasinahmadpoor/web-scraping/README.md

 ## About

-AwesomeToDoList is a lightweight and user-friendly command-line tool designed to help you manage your to-do lists with ease.
-It allows you to quickly add, remove, and view tasks, helping you stay organized and focused.
+This repo contain two python scripts for get inforamtion of second-hand car from "Divar" and financial market data from "Network for Gold and Currency Information"

 ## Features

-- Add tasks with descriptions and due dates
-- Mark tasks as completed
-- List all tasks or filter by status or due date
-- Remove tasks individually or clear the entire list
-- Simple and intuitive command-line interface
+- Get information about second-hand cars from Divar along with their attributes.
+- Obtain financial market data, such as cryptocurrency prices, currency prices (in Toman), gold, oil, etc.

 ## Installation

-Before you begin, ensure you have Python 3.x and pip installed.
+Before you begin, ensure you have Python 3.10.0 and pip installed.

 1. Clone this repository:

 2. Navigate to the project folder:

 3. Install the required dependencies:

-## Usage

-- Add a new task:

-- List all tasks:
+   `$ pip install -r requirements.txt`

 ## Contributing